 Stress testing is an essential risk management tool to assess the Bank's vulnerability in "stressed" business conditions and the Bank's capacity to withstand the impact of stressed situations in terms of profitability, liquidity and capital adequacy.
-The Bank's stress-testing programme includes various kinds of regular stress test on individual risk areas and portfolios, and also the Bank-wide Stress Test which uses an integrated approach to produce stress test on a legal entity basis and on a consolidated basis, providing a spectrum of perspectives at product-, business- and entity-specific levels, where applicable.
+The Bank's stress-testing programme includes various kinds of regular stress test on individual risk areas and portfolios, and also the Bank-wide Stress Test which uses an integrated approach to produce stress test on a consolidated basis, providing a spectrum of perspectives at product-, business- and entity-specific levels, where applicable.